kairosnfts/sample-dynamic-nfts/README.md

 )
 ```

-As this point, we have created an NFT and deployed it, but it has no metadata and hasn't been minted by the user yet.
+As this point, we have created what *will become the NFT* once a user mints it, but it has no metadata (and hasn't been minted by the user) yet.
 Next we'll add some initial metadata before minting it.

 ```js
 await updateNft({